nehcgnak/CrackingMachineLearningInterview/README.md

         4) Ensembling
         5) Bring in More data
         6) Remove Features
-#### What is a Neuron?
+#### What is a neuron?
         A "neuron" in an artificial neural network is a mathematical approximation of a biological neuron.
         It takes a vector of inputs, performs a transformation on them, and outputs a single scalar value.
          It can be thought of as a filter.
 Typically we use nonlinear filters in neural networks.

-#### What are Hidden Layers and Input layer?
+#### What are hidden layers and Input layer?
 ![](https://www.i2tutorials.com/wp-content/uploads/2019/05/Hidden-layrs-1-i2tutorials.jpg)

         1) Input Layer: Initial input for your neural network
-        2) Hiddent layers: a hidden layer is located between the input and output of the algorithm, in which the function applies weights to the inputs and directs them through an activation function as the output.
+        2) Hidden layers: a hidden layer is located between the input and output of the algorithm, in which the function applies weights to the inputs and directs them through an activation function as the output.
         In short, the hidden layers perform nonlinear transformations of the inputs entered into the network.
         Hidden layers vary depending on the function of the neural network, and similarly, the layers may vary depending on their associated weights.

-#### What are Output Layers?
+#### What are output Layers?
         Output layer in ANN determines the final layer which is responsible for the final outcome, the outcome totally depends on the usecase provided and the function which is being used to scale the values.
 By default, Linear, Sigmoid and Relu are most common choices.
-        Linear for Regression.
+        Linear for regression.
-        Sigmoid/Softmax for Classification.
+        Sigmoid/Softmax for classification.

 #### What are activation functions ?
         Activation functions perform a transformation on the input received, in order to keep values within a manageable range depending on the limitation of the activation function.
-Its more of a mathematical scale filter applied to a complete layer (Vector) to scale out values.
+Its more of a mathematical scale filter applied to a complete layer (vector) to scale out values.
         Some common examples for AF are:
-            1) Sigmoid or SoftMax Function (has Vanish Gradient problem) Softmax outputs produce a vector that is non-negative and sums to 1.
+            1) Sigmoid or SoftMax Function (has vanish gradient problem) Softmax outputs produce a vector that is non-negative and sums to 1.
 It's useful when you have mutually exclusive categories
                 ("these images only contain cats or dogs, not both").
 You can use softmax if you have 2,3,4,5,... mutually exclusive labels.

-            2) Tanh function (has Vanish Garident problem) if the outputs are somehow constrained to lie in [−1,1], tanh could make sense.
+            2) Tanh function (has Vanish Garident problem) if the outputs are somehow constrained to lie in [−1, 1], tanh could make sense.
             3) Relu Function
                 ReLU units or similar variants can be helpful when the output is bounded above or below.
                 If the output is only restricted to be non-negative, it would make sense to use a ReLU